dotnet/docfx/Documentation/tutorial/docfx.exe_user_manual.md

 #### 3.2.3 Separated metadata files for global metadata and file metadata

+There're three ways to set metadata for a file in DocFX:

+1. using global metadata, it will set metadata for every file.
+2. using file metadata, it will set metadata for files that match pattern.
+3. using YAML header, it will set metadata for current file.

+In above ways, the later way will always overwrite the former way if the same key of metadata is set.

+Here we will show you how to set global metadata and file metadata using separated metadata files.
 Take global metadata for example, you can set `globalMetadataFiles` in `docfx.json` or `--globalMetadataFiles` in build command line.
 The usage of `fileMetadataFiles` is the same as `globalMetadataFiles`.

 There're some metadata file examples: